 To ensure that this important function is maintained and enhanced, where possible, existing facilities will be protected from inappropriate development; and proposals for new, expanded or enhanced facilities will be encouraged.

 Kentchurch

-7.1 This section of the Neighbourhood Development Plan sets out the Vision, Key Issues, Objectives and Policies for Kentchurch, including Pontrilas village.
+7.1 This section of the Neighbourhood Development Plan sets out the Vision, Key Issues, Objectives and Policies and Proposals for Kentchurch and Pontrilas.

 Vision